 The following actions will be taken at times of a crisis during the school day: Fire: Fire drills are conducted.
 Evacuation plans in case of a fire are posted in each room.
 When a fire alarm sounds, all persons in the building must walk out in silence.
 The school building will be evacuated.
 Each class is assigned a certain area.
-In the event of cold weather, Trinity East students will go to Roosevelt School, Trinity West students will go into St. Patrick's church.
+In the event of cold weather, Trinity East students will go to Roosevelt School, Trinity North students will go to Queen of Peace, Trinity West students will go into St. Patrick's church.